 The impact: Revolutionising biotech

-His work also inspired the establishment of Ablynx, a pioneering biotech company developing nanobody-based medicines, and helped unlock key medical applications.
+This work also inspired the establishment of Ablynx, a pioneering biotech company developing nanobody-based medicines, and helped unlock key medical applications.
 Ablynx is a spin-off from the university and was co-founded in 2001 by Jan Steyaert, Serge Muyldermans, VUB and VIB (Vlaams Instituut voor Biotechnologie).
 It became one of Belgium’s leading biotech success stories, culminating in a €3.9 billion acquisition by Sanofi in 2018.
 Ongoing research at Jan Steyaert’s lab (VIB-VUB) continuously contributes to technological innovations in the VHH field.
 NANOBODIES® have transformed biomedical research, offering new ways to diagnose and treat cancer, protect crops with biodegradable agents, and advance structural biology — even contributing to Nobel Prize winning work.

-From a frozen blood sample to a billion-euro industry, camelid antibodies are nowadays used in labs and clinics around the world.
+From a forgotten blood sample to a billion-euro industry, camelid antibodies are nowadays used in labs and clinics around the world.
 Now off-patent, the technology is freely accessible worldwide and continuously evolving, fuelling innovation across countless fields.
 A true example of how research, fuelled by curiosity and a bit of luck, can impact the world.

 Remark: NANOBODY® is a registered trademark of Ablynx N.V. (acquired by Sanofi).